 There’s food trouble that results in journeys, and journeys that result in food trouble.
 In the 1850s, settlers reached Oregon and salivated at the sight of thick, plentiful forests lining the coast.
 They parked their ships and proceeded to damn near starve.
 Thanks to all those fallen conifer needles depleting the soil, all they could grow were potatoes.
 Meanwhile, a quick canoe ride away, indigenous communities were feasting on extraordinarily rich, diverse, and bountiful fare.
 If the settlers had simply gotten to know the landscape and its cycles, they could’ve eaten like kings.

-I know this because, in the days before my trip, I phoned a cultural ecologist named Douglas Deur, author of the recently published Pacific Northwest Foraging, a guide to more than 120 wild edible plants.
+I know this because, in the days before my trip, I phoned a cultural ecologist named Douglas Deur, author of Pacific Northwest Foraging, a guide to more than 120 wild edible plants.
 Deur teaches at Portland State University but lives in the woods of the north coast.
 As he explained it, the settlers’ disconnect from the land all around them reflected a deeper gulf.

 “For the tribes, food procurement was woven into the fabric of life.
 Your social gatherings were your harvests, your fishing expeditions.
 Food gathering was enjoyable, and it gave life its coherence,” Deur said.
 Hearing this, I picture Preisch et al splashing around by the rocks.
 “The introduction of European traditions brought a fragmentation of experience that we still feel today.
 Work and play were—are—separate realms.
 With the tribes, gathering food and socializing and play was all one.”